-Items on the clean 15 list are known to have less pesticides on them and I chose to buy these items non-organically.
+Items on the clean 15 list are known to have fewer pesticides on them and I chose to buy these items non-organically.
 However, anything on the dirty dozen list I will only buy organically.
 The higher up on the list, the more pesticides.
-The ones at the top of the list are definitely ones to avoid, unless you are buying organically.
+The ones at the top of the list are definitely ones to avoid unless you are buying organically.

 EWG 2018 DIRTY DOZEN AND CLEAN 15 LIST

 - Sweet bell peppers

 - Sweet corn

 If buying organic produce isn’t in your budget try to stick to the foods found on the clean 15 list instead!

 WATCH YOUR ADS, SHOP AROUND, AND BUY IN SEASON